Japan's representative craftsman closest to the site

 Active circuitry makes it impossible to create a wide variety of sounds...

 Basically, it's passive.
 "Basically, it's passive, but if you ask me to do active, I can do it, but active is just the sound of the circuit.
-But active circuits sound like a circuit, and they all sound the same.
+But active circuits sound like a circuit, and they all end up sounding the same.
 It's not interesting.
 Also, most of the circuits these days are very extreme.
 Where do you use them?
 For example, if you seriously boost the bass in a place as big as a live music club, it is no longer a sound but a vibration.
 Do you need that kind of sound?
 As long as it produces the sound necessary for playing music, it's enough.
 Nothing more, nothing less."

 What we are making is a tool.

 They are not ornaments or works of art.
 They are tools for musicians to play music.
 Therefore, we are particular about how stress-free it is to use it.
 We put a lot of effort into the grip of the neck.
 Even though it's brand new, the moment you grip it, you'll feel as if you've been playing it for years.
 You may think you're just going to play it for a while, but you'll forget the time and keep playing it.
-That is the kind of guitar we aim to create.
+That's the kind of guitar we aim to create.
 Please don't hang it on your wall."

 The sound is determined by the musician